 Our client runs a café in Hong Kong.
 The café includes a small sitting area, counter and back kitchen.
 When running a restaurant, many risks could affect the business.
 The main risks of a restaurant that cooks the food on sight are fires, floods and electricity issues.
 No one wants to eat in the dark, and you can’t serve food in a burnt or flooded café.

 Electricians can fix electrical issues within a week, but a fire or a flood can take months to renovate.
 Such unfortunate events can force businesses to shut down and renovate the damaged property.
-Resulting in large amounts of profit loss due to the interruption.
+Resulting in large amounts of profit loss due to the business interruption.

 In this case, the client’s café was a victim of a property fire.
 The fire broke out in the kitchen and went out of control.
 Luckily no one was hurt, and the firefighters arrived in time, so the fire did not spread to the neighbour’s property.
 Sadly the fire had almost destroyed the interior of the café.
 The fire damaged the walls, and the kitchen was not usable.